smacfarlane/demo-tools/README.md

 * Scripts are executed from a Windows workstation in a BJC demo environment
 * Demo environment is in us-west-2
+* Commands are executed from within the `wannacry` directory

 # Usage